rafaella-git/REMix-NZ/README.md

 # REMix-NZ

 REMix-NZ is a regional and hourly multi-energy system model for New Zealand.
 It includes detailed projections to 2050 across the power, heat, and transport sectors, supporting scenario-based analysis and planning.
-The model is based on the REMix framework developed by DLR (please familiarise yourself with the framework [here](https://dlr-ve.gitlab.io/esy/remix/framework/dev/about/introduction.html#about-introduction)) and it has been adapted for New Zealand.
+The model is based on the REMix framework developed by DLR and it has been adapted for New Zealand.
+Please familiarise yourself with the original DLR framework [here](https://dlr-ve.gitlab.io/esy/remix/framework/dev/about/introduction.html#about-introduction).

 REMix-NZ is under continuous development.
 Currently it considers:
 - **Projected energy demand**: For New Zealand from 2020 to 2050